Buying aquatic plants and tank set-up

 - Vallisneria americana

-The following plants are not recommended when setting up as they are either too demanding and/or don't grow fast enough
+The following plants are not recommended when setting up a new aquarium, as they are either too demanding and/or grow too slowly

 - Limnophila aquatica